About the NCCC Quality Review Initiative

 - This quality review project will help NCCC maintain and enhance the quality of its online courses through a process of continuous improvement.

-- This review process is not a part of NCCC’s faculty evaluation process.
-It evaluates the online course itself.
-The reviewers evaluate the course before it goes live so that the focus is on the course design, not the faculty member or how the course is run.
+- This review process is not a part of NCCC’s faculty evaluation process, we have the online course observations for faculty evaluation purposes.
+This review evaluates the online course itself.
+The reviewers evaluate the course and the focus is on the course design, not the faculty member or how the course is run.

 What is the NCCC’s Course Design Review Process?